-During the preparation for the Games in Sochi many new accommodation facilities was built, total number of rooms increased too (Fig. 3).
+During the preparation for the Games in Sochi many new accommodation facilities were built, the total number of rooms increased too (Fig. 3).

-Figure 3 – Dynamics of changes in the Hotel room capacity in Sochi
+Fig. 3.
+Dynamics of changes in the Hotel room capacity in Sochi

 In addition to the general increase in the number of hotels and rooms, Sochi has sharp increase in the number of classified (certified) accommodation facilities.
 The national system which determines the classification of hotels and other accommodation facilities is optional in Russia.
-However, one of the requirements of the International Olympic Committee is the certification of all accommodation facilities, which take in the participants and guests of the Games, according to a national classification system. surprising, operates (77%), and among the of Krasnodar region – 70% (Fig.4).
+However, one of the requirements of the International Olympic Committee is the certification of all accommodation facilities, which take in the participants and guests of the Games, according to the national classification system.
+Unsurprisingly, the largest number of classified accommodation facilities in the country operates in Sochi now (77%), and among the areas of the Krasnodar region – 70% (Fig.4).

-Figure 4 – Number of classified accommodation facilities in Krasnodar region
+Fig. 4.
+Number of classified accommodation facilities in Krasnodar region

-Studying the geography of classified accommodation facilities in Sochi, we can see that the maximum number of them located in the Adler (1st place) and Central district (Fig. 5).
+Studying the geography of classified accommodation facilities in Sochi, we can see that the maximum number of them is located in Adler (1st place) and Central districts (Fig. 5).
 This is due to the Games in the mountain and coastal clusters.
-In addition, these two areas are characterized by convenient transport railway stations and airport.
+In addition, these two areas are characterized by convenient transport availability and accessibility of railway stations and Sochi airport.

-Figure 5 – The distribution of classified accommodation facilities districts
+Fig. 5.
+The distribution of classified accommodation facilities in Sochi districts

-national system assigns six categories of accommodation facilities - from 1 to 5 stars, and the category "no stars". accommodation facilities in 2014 is shown in the Figure 6.
+The national system assigns six categories of accommodation facilities - from 1 to 5 stars, and the category "no stars".
+Categorizing accommodation facilities in 2014 is shown in Figure 6.

-Figure 6 – Share of rooms in classified accommodation facilities of different categories in Sochi
+Fig. 6.
+Share of rooms in classified accommodation facilities of different categories in Sochi

-Mandatory hotel classification system is a legacy of Sochi and ensure civilized competition on domestic and international tourism market.
+Mandatory hotel classification system is a legacy of Sochi and ensures civilized competition on domestic and international tourism markets.

 Safety and security control

-In terms of improving the safety of tourists staying on the territory of the tourist centers of the Western Caucasus implemented the following measures:
+In terms of improving the safety of tourists staying on the territory of the tourist centers of the Black Sea coasts the following measures are implemented:

 large-scale development of modern systems of prevention of emergency situations;

-staff and equipment of rescue services
+staff increase and equipment of emergency rescue services

-the monitoring network of hazardous natural processes and phenomena
+improving the monitoring network of hazardous natural processes and phenomena

-special functioning as tourist police.
+special police forces functioning as tourist police.

 Tourism market changes according to the new geopolitical and geo-economic conditions in Russia and in the world

-This issue is of particular relevance to the Krasnodar Territory.
-In 2014 Crimea the Russian Federation.
-Republic of Crimea has rich tourist and recreational potential, and the integration will certainly affect the transformation of the tourist market in the south of Russia.
-This fact now makes many organizations of the tourism industry work harder. there geographical difficulties impeding the travel of Russian tourists to Crimea.
-But as soon as the bridge across the Kerch Strait built ( the next 2-3 years), the flow of tourists will greatly redistributed, and resorts of Krasnodar region can experience reduced demand for tourist services.
+In 2014 Crimea was integrated into the Russian Federation.
+The Republic of Crimea has rich tourist and recreational potential, and the integration will certainly affect the transformation of the tourist market in the south of Russia.
+This fact now makes many organizations of the tourism industry work harder.
+Meanwhile there are some geographical difficulties impeding the travel of Russian tourists to Crimea.
+But as soon as the bridge across the Kerch Strait is built (within the next 2-3 years), the flow of tourists will be greatly redistributed, and resorts of the Krasnodar region can experience reduced demand for their tourist services.

-According to the approved blueprints, the Bridge will consist of road (4 lanes, maximum speed of 120 km/h, capacity – up to 40,000 cars per day) rail sections (2 railway lines, maximum speed – 160 km/h).
-The bridge start on the Taman peninsular, runs along Tuzla Island, then the bridge crosses the Kerch Strait, going around Cape Ak-Burun the north.
+According to the approved blueprints, the Bridge across the Kerch Strait will consist of a road (4 lanes, maximum speed of 120 km/h, capacity – up to 40,000 cars per day) parallel to rail sections (2 railway lines, maximum speed – 160 km/h).
+The bridge starts on the Taman peninsular, runs along Tuzla Island, crosses the Kerch Strait, going around Cape Ak-Burun in the north.
 The crossing will be 19 km long.

-In the meantime, the tourism market situation in Krasnodar region has not changed very much.
-Moreover under Western sanctions resorts of Krasnodar region took more tourists than planned.
-In particular, the demand for beach holidays in the Krasnodar region, experts, has increased by 30%.
+In the meantime, the tourism market situation in the Krasnodar region has not changed very mIVuch.
+Moreover under Western sanctions the resorts of the Krasnodar region took more tourists than planned.
+In particular, the demand for beach holidays in the Krasnodar region, as estimated by experts, has increased by 30%.

 Conclusion